Picovoice/porcupine/README.md

 * compact and computationally-efficient making it perfect for IoT.
 * cross-platform.
 It is implemented in fixed-point ANSI C. Raspberry Pi (all variants), Beagle Bone, Android, iOS, watchOS, Linux (x86_64), Mac (x86_64), Windows (x86_64), and web browsers are supported.
-Furthermore, Support for various ARM Cortex-A microprocessors and ARM Cortex-M microcontrollers is available for commercial customers.
+Furthermore, Support for various ARM Cortex-A microprocessors and ARM Cortex-M microcontrollers is available for enterprise customers.
 * scalable.
 It can detect multiple always-listening voice commands with no added CPU/memory footprint.
 * self-service.
 Developers can train custom wake phrases using [Picovoice Console](https://console.picovoice.ai).